-There may also be times when you get a bill from a provider for the full cost of medical care you have received.
-In many cases, you should send this bill to us instead of paying it.
-We will look at the bill and decide whether the services should be covered.
-If we decide they should be covered, we will pay the provider directly.
+Our network providers bill the plan directly for your covered services and drugs.
+If you get a bill for the full cost of medical care or drugs you have received, you should send this bill to us so that we can pay it.
+When you send us the bill, we will look at the bill and decide whether the services should be covered.
+If we decide they should be covered, we will pay the provider directly